 After 10 minutes, change the group dynamic by moving participants from one group to another.
 Change the specifications for the final presentation and share important information with only one group member.

-Depending on how much time you have, you can repeat the changes or spread them out throughout.
-After the allotted time, each group can present and pick a winner at the end.
+Depending on your time, you can repeat the changes or spread them throughout.
+After the allotted time, each group can present and pick a winner.

 Benefits: